rickyg365/rickyg365.github.io/README.md

 # Personal Website
-a static website, serving inks to some of my other social media and resources.
+a static website, serving links to some of my other social media and resources.